 Thutmose II: The Pharaoh of the Exodus

 After the death of the two previous kings, and a 40 year sojourn in Midian, Moses was free to return from exile during the reign of Thutmose II, hence the command of God, "Go, return into Egypt: for all the men are dead which sought thy life" (Ex.4:19).
-Thutmose II (who is thought by Gardiner, although not by others, to have reigned for twenty years) is regarded by historians as a weak king dominated by his wife (the later female Pharaoh, Hatshepsut ) although he speaks proudly of his campaign against Vile Cush and there is evidence that he conducted at least one campaign in Palestine.
+Thutmose II (who is thought by Gardiner, although not by others, to have reigned for twenty years) is regarded by historians as a weak king dominated by his wife (the later female Pharaoh, Hatshepsut ) although he speaks proudly of his campaign against Vile Cush and there is evidence that he conducted at least one campaign in the land of Canaan (later identified with Israel and Palestine).
 Some regard his reign as short and ineffectual but Gardiner sees no reason to discount a now mislaid stela recording an 18thyear.
 Thutmose II, according to the chronology adopted above, is the only candidate for the Pharaoh of the Exodus (named as Tethmosis by Josephus) in this dynasty and, if we adopt this view, some historical records regarding him and his successors take on a new significance.
 That his body was recovered is supported by Scripture: he was drowned in the Red Sea (Psa.136:15) but, "Israel saw the Egyptians dead upon the sea shore" (Ex.14:30).
 (It should be noted however that, although there is no controversy concerning the identity of the mummy of Thutmose II, the identity the Egyptian Royal mummies is not established with certainty due to their re-labelling and re-interment in the twenty-first Dynasty.)

 Gardiner writes concerning the death of Thutmose II,: "Despite the terse way in which the fact is recorded, there is no reason to think that Tuthmosis died other than a normal death."
 If he were the Pharaoh who ruined Egypt however, there would be every reason for a terse report of his death!
 Gardiner continues his narrative, "An almost undecorated tomb is confidently ascribed to [Thutmose II], and from its neglect one might conjecture that no one cared very much what was his fate; his funerary temple, is a paltry affair." the lack of decoration could indicate a sudden death and it is clear that his life and death were not recorded for posterity with any great reverence or enthusiasm.
 This is a fitting memorial for one who was so stubborn, (as God said of him, "...How long wilt thou refuse to humble thyself before me?" ( Ex.10:3)), that he brought his country to ruin ("knowest thou not yet that Egypt is destroyed?"(v.
 7), said his servants).
 Thus was he humbled before his people.
 A salutary lesson also that this proud Pharaoh, who said, "Who is the LORD, that I should obey his voice" should go down in history as a weak king dominated by his wife!
 Mertz 9 follows Breasted 7 in giving an interesting translation concerning the death of Thutmose II, "He went forth to heaven, having mingled with the gods."
 This seems the wrong way round for the usual report of a pharaoh's death he would normally have been reported as ascending to heaven before mingling with the gods, but this report could be literally true from the Egyptians point of view, as God said to Moses, "See, I have made thee a god to Pharaoh."
 (7: 1)